jtv/libpqxx/include/pqxx/doc/datatypes.md

 ---------

 You'll need a type for which the conversions are not yet defined, because the C++ type is what determines the right conversion.
-One type, one set of conversions.
+One type gets one pair of conversions (to/from SQL strings).

 The type doesn't have to be one that you create.
 The conversion logic was designed such that you can build it around any type.
 So you can just as easily build a conversion for a type that's defined somewhere else.
 There's no need to include any special methods or other members inside the type itself.
-That's also why libpqxx can convert built-in types like `int`.
+This is also why libpqxx can convert built-in types like `int`.

-By the way, if the type is an enum, you don't need to do any of this.
-Just invoke the preprocessor macro `PQXX_DECLARE_ENUM_CONVERSION`, from the global namespace near the top of your translation unit, and pass the type as an argument.
+By the way, if the type is an enum (let's say it's called `my_enum`), you don't need to do any of this.
+Just invoke the preprocessor macro `PQXX_DECLARE_ENUM_CONVERSION(my_enum)`, from the global namespace near the top of your translation unit.

-The library also provides specialisations for `std::optional<T>`, `std::shared_ptr<T>`, and `std::unique_ptr<T>` (for any given `T`).
+The library also provides conversions for `std::optional<T>`, `std::shared_ptr<T>`, and `std::unique_ptr<T>` (for any given `T`).
 If you have conversions for `T`, you'll also automatically have conversions for those.